Easy and Sustainable Gift Wrap Ideas

 Keep your fragile items safe

-If you’re worried about getting all green but risking your more expensive gifts along the way, we stock a recyclable wrapping paper option that acts as an alternative to bubble wrap.
+If you’re worried about getting all green but risking your more expensive gifts along the way, we stock a Recycleable Protective Packaging Paper option that acts as an alternative to bubble wrap.
 It’s eco-friendly, protects your valuables and still looks like gift wrap.
 Perfect.

 What are your favourite ways to get creative with gift wrapping?